skypilot-org/airflow-provider-skypilot/README.md

 ## Operators

-This provider includes the `SkyTaskOperator` which creates SkyPilot clusters, runs the task defined in the SkyPilot YAML, and terminates the cluster upon completion.
+This provider includes the `SkyPilotClusterOperator` which creates SkyPilot clusters, runs the task defined in a SkyPilot YAML (local file or remote URL), and terminates the cluster upon completion.
 It integrates with Airflow connections so that you can use your existing credentials with your SkyPilot tasks.